 Another contribution of the work is the computational improvement provided by novel parallel implementations of MCMC techniques using multiple candidates at each iteration.
 We present two novel schemes for parallel Multiple try Metropolis (MTM) [21, 22, 23] chains in order to reduce the overall computational cost in the same fashion of [10], saving generated samples, target evaluations and multinomial sampling steps.
 One of them is an extended version, using several candidates, of the Block Independent Metropolis presented in [10].
 The ergodicity of both schemes is guaranteed.
 These novel parallel MTM techniques are employed as horizontal methods in O-MCMC.
-The corresponding O-MCMC scheme (using a novel parallel MTM method) can be also interpreted as an MTM algorithm employing an adaptive proposal density.
+The corresponding O-MCMC scheme (using a novel parallel MTM method) can also be interpreted as an MTM algorithm employing an adaptive proposal density.
 This pdf is a mixture of N components: the adaptation of the location parameters of the N components is driven by the vertical parallel chains (note that the outputs of these chains are also used in the estimation).
-Furthermore, we describe a modified version of O-MCMC for solving optimization problems, considering parallel Simulated Annealing algorithms [24, 25, 26] for the vertical movements.
+Furthermore, we describe a modified version of O-MCMC for solving optimization problems (where we employ tempering of the target), considering parallel Simulated Annealing algorithms [24, 25, 26] for the vertical movements.
 The application for big data problems is also discussed.
 Numerical simulations show that O-MCMC exhibits both flexibility and robustness with respect to the initialization and parameterization of the proposals.

 The paper is structured as follows.
 Section 2 summarizes the general framework and the aim of the work.
 Section 3 describes a generic complete O-MCMC scheme, whereas Sections 4 and 5 provide different specific examples of vertical and horizontal movements, respectively.
+Section 6 discusses the O-MCMC framework for optimization and big data problems.
 Section 7 provides different numerical results.
 Finally, we finish with some remarks in Section 8.